 In 1926, on the site of the present-day Pfeiffer Center garden, the founders of Threefold Farm began growing biodynamic produce for Manhattan's Threefold Vegetarian Restaurant.
 For decades thereafter, the garden's produce fed attendees of Threefold's popular Summer Conferences, and Ehrenfried Pfeiffer conducted his research here from the 1940s until his death in 1961.
 Today, the Pfeiffer Center garden comprises 70 beds where we raise vegetables, herbs and flowers with hand tools.
 In our work and our teaching, we emphasize the value of agricultural handwork, which can serve as an excellent foundation for farming and gardening on any scale.

-Less than a half mile from the gardens, we raise field vegetables, hay, grains and bee forage on Molina Field, Pine Field and Horse Field.
+Less than half a mile from the garden, we raise field vegetables, hay, grains and bee forage on Molina Field, Pine Field and Horse Field.
 It is on these four acres of fields that we work with and pasture Captain and Paris, our team of Haflinger draft horses.

 In our field and garden work, we strive to balance the goals of production, enhancing soil fertility, and creating spaces that support our educational work.
 Along with neighboring Duryea Farm of the Fellowship Community, we use our work with land and animals to create a farm individuality in a suburban setting.